Skip to content

 What’s inside

-• API highlights: Policy / Retry, CircuitBreaker, RetryPolicy / AsyncRetryPolicy, @retry, classifiers (default, http_classifier, sqlstate_classifier, aiohttp_classifier, grpc_classifier, boto3_classifier, redis_classifier, urllib3_classifier, pyodbc_classifier), strategies (decorrelated_jitter, equal_jitter, token_backoff), hooks (on_metric, on_log), context manager reuse.
+• API highlights: Policy / Retry, CircuitBreaker, RetryPolicy / AsyncRetryPolicy, @retry, provider contribs for OpenAI and Anthropic, HTTP/framework contribs, classifiers (default, http_classifier, sqlstate_classifier, plus optional extras), strategies (decorrelated_jitter, equal_jitter, token_backoff), hooks (on_metric, on_log), context manager reuse.

 • Production pointers: Set deadline_s and max_attempts, cap max_unknown_attempts, keep tags low-cardinality (class, operation, err), attach metrics/log hooks.